 Applying for Aid

-You and your family begin the process of applying for need-based financial aid at Berklee by completing two forms—the Free Application for Federal Student Aid (FAFSA) and the CSS/Financial Aid Profile.
+You and your family begin the process of applying for need-based financial aid at Berklee by completing two forms: the CSS/Financial Aid Profile and the Free Application for Federal Student Aid (FAFSA).
 Both applications gather information about your family's financial situation and enable you to be considered for a range of federal, state, and institutional funding.
-When applicable, you'll be required to fill out a Noncustodial Parent Profile for institutional funding.

 The FAFSA, a free application, is required for citizens and permanent residents of the United States who wish to apply for federal student aid, including federal grants, loans, and work-study.
 The FAFSA is also used to apply for state funds.

-Once you have submitted your FAFSA, you and your parents may be required to send additional information to ensure the accuracy of FAFSA data.
+Once you have submitted your FAFSA, you and your parents may be required to send additional information to ensure the accuracy of the FAFSA data.
+This process is called verification.
 Approximately one-third of students who apply for federal aid are selected for verification.
-If you need to submit additional documents to our office, we will send an email to your preferred email address informing you what we need.
+If you need to submit additional documents to our office, we will send an email to your preferred email address informing you of what we need.